FausticSun/hierarchical_planning/README.md

   * Your submission will be evaluated over the specified number of rollouts.
   * The environment score is computed as the average cumulative reward across these rollouts.
   * The final score will be a weighted average of the scores across all test environments.
+  * Expect 2 to 5 agents.
+  * Expect grid size up to 500 x 500.
 <br>
 ⚠️ Important Constraints